benj-lazaro/modern-python3-bootcamp/README.md

 A documented revisit on learning Python 3, the standard library, some 3rd-party libraries & APIs

 ## What is it?
-Based on <b>The Modern Python 3 Bootcamp</b> by Colt Steele on Udemy.
+Based on Colt Steele's <b>The Modern Python 3 Bootcamp</b>, available on Udemy.